-Table 1-1 contains the text of the safety label on this equipment.
-The safety label is provided to help you operate and maintain your equipment safely.
+Table 1-1 contains the text of the safety labels on this equipment.
+The safety labels are provided to help you operate and maintain your equipment safely.
 See Figure 1-1 for the location of the safety label.

 Table 1-1 Safety Labels